KeckObservatory/mKTL/doc/client.rst

 The Store class
 ---------------

-The :class:`Store` class is primarily an organizational structure, providing a dictionary-style interface to retrieve :class:`Item` instances.
+The :class:`mktl.Store` class is primarily an organizational structure, providing a dictionary-like interface to retrieve :class:`mktl.Item` instances.

 .. autoclass:: mktl.Store
    :members: